 After choosing the account type, the user will be prompted to disclose his/her Social Security number, personal phone number, and then answer some security questions.

-Additionally, employment and financial information needs to be provided, and some basic profiling and trading questions need to be answered.
+Additionally, employment and financial information need to be provided, and some basic profiling and trading questions need to be answered.

 The ID verification process can take up to 3 business days, which is a bit slower than the industry average.